heinermann/Valheim_mods/TheRuins/README.md

     - Horizontal Item Stands -> Random pickable treasure (lower value in Meadow and Black Forest), or random pickable food (if near a cooking station).
     - Chests -> Random biome treasure chest.
 2. Some pieces are removed based on a few rules.
-    - If the piece can drop materials that substantially alter the vanilla game's progression in any way (i.e. can't get metal ingots)'.
+    - If the piece can drop materials that substantially alter the vanilla game's progression in any way (i.e. can't get metal ingots).
     - If the piece is blacklisted.
 Blacklisted pieces are any of the holiday pieces and wood torches.
     - If the piece has a function.
 Pieces with any of the following functions are removed:
         - Beds